‘Bachelor In Paradise’ Season 4 Cast: Confirmed Contestant Given Second Chance

 A post shared by Corinne Olympios (@colympios) on

-Chad is happy about going back on BIP because he thinks it’s the only place he’ll find a woman who understands what he’s been through in the reality show world.
+Chad is happy about going back on BiP because he thinks it’s the only place he’ll find a woman who understands what he’s been through in the reality show world.
 It’s one of those things that only someone else who’s been through the same experience can truly relate to him.

 Don’t be surprised to learn that Corinne will join Chad on the Bachelor in Paradise Season 4 cast line up!
 Are you happy to hear that Chad is returning?